MGitHubL/ModalTGL/README.md

 In the paper, we bulit 4 new datasets and compare 4 public datasets.

 The new datasets can be downloaded from:

+(We are only providing a partial dataset and promise to complete it once the paper is accepted.)

 The public datasets can be downloaded from: